 Overview

-Dr. Alexandra Middlewood is an Assistant Professor in the Department of Political Science.
-She earned her Ph.D. in Political Science from the University of Kansas.
-Dr. Middlewood also earned her M.A. in Political Science from the University of Arkansas and her B.S. in Political Science from Central Michigan University.
+Dr. Alex Middlewood is an Associate Professor in the Department of Political Science and became Department Chair in 2023.
+She earned her Ph.D. in Political Science from the University of Kansas, her M.A. in Political Science from the University of Arkansas, and her B.S. in Political Science from Central Michigan University.

-Dr. Middlewood’s research analyzes the political behavior and policy attitudes of women gun owners in the United States.
-She also uses public opinion data to study gun politics more generally.
+Dr. Middlewood’s research analyzes the political behavior of gun owners in the United States.
+She also publishes research on public opinion, gun policy, and Kansas politics.

-Dr. Middlewood currently teaches American Politics, Gender and Politics, International Organizations, Model United Nations, Public Opinion and Political Psychology, and Senior Thesis.
-She often uses active learning pedagogy (civic engagement and in-class simulations) to help students build connections to the course material and the political system.
+Dr. Middlewood currently teaches American Politics, Civic Engagement and Democracy, Gender and Politics, Model United Nations, Plugging Into Politics (First Year Seminar), Public Opinion and Political Psychology, and Senior Thesis.
+She often uses applied learning pedagogy, like civic engagement activities and in-class simulations, to help students build connections between the course material and the political system.

 Information